jasperroebroek/sklearn-quantile/README.md

 # Installation

-The package can be installed with pip (when cython and numpy are already installed):
+The package can be installed with conda:

 ```
-pip install sklearn-quantile
+conda install --channel conda-forge sklearn-quantile
 ```

 # Example